otrack/cloud-computing-infrastructures/setup/README.md

 # A kubernetes cluster of Raspberry Pis

 In this practical, we create a cluster of Raspberry Pis by stacking them up appropriately with some hardware support.
-Then, we install a [Kubernetes](kubernetes.io) tool to orchestrate the nodes in the cluster.
+Then, we install [Kubernetes](kubernetes.io) to orchestrate the nodes in the cluster.
-To build a cluster, you should group-up in teams of four students.

 The first part of the practical details how to install the [HypriotOS](https://blog.hypriot.com) distribution on a Pi.
 The second part explains how to stack-up Pis using to form the cluster.
 In the last part, we deploy Kubernetes across the cluster and check that our installation is functional.

+To build a cluster, you should group-up in teams of four students.
+In what follows, it is assumed that you `git clone` the sources of this practical.

 ## 1. HypriotOS